integr8ly/installation/.github/PULL_REQUEST_TEMPLATE.md

 3. Try to edit this item
 4. Check if in the left menu the feature X is not so long present.
 -->

+## Is an upgrade task required and are there additional steps needed to test this?